emicklei/artreyu/README.md

 	doc-2.0.tgz

+### Local caching artifacts

+Versioned artifacts are cached using the local repository (filesystem).
+Archiving a version of an artifact will first put it in the local repository before storing it on a remote (using a plugin).
+Fetching the version of an artifact will first try to get it from the local repository.
+If that fails then the remote repository is used.
+If that succeeds, a copy of the artifact is put in the local repository.
+If the target repository is set to `local` then both versions and snapshots are store locally.
+An artifact is called a snapshot if the Version property has the substring "SNAPSHOT".

 ### Sample configuration file .artreyu
 Default location for this configuration file is $HOME.
 You can override the location using `--config`.